Marcus Loans Review Summary

 |Loan Purpose||Debt Consolidation, Refinance, Home Improvement, Big Purchase|

 |Time to Receive Loan Money||As little as 3 days|

 Category Rating: 5/5

-The better your score and the more money you make, the lower your APR is likely to be.
+- Overall APR range: Marcus offers fixed-rate personal loans with an APR range of 6.99% - 19.99%.
 Marcus’s interest rate minimum is one of the lowest out there.
 And while their maximum is high, plenty of other lenders have higher caps.